Beenetic-Studios/BeeneticToolkit/docs/Collections/EnumCollection_T,TGroup_.md

 `TGroup`

-The type of the group associated with the enumeration items, which must be an enumeration.
+The type of the group associated with the enumeration items.
+Must be an enumeration.
 Use [NoGroup](NoGroup.md 'BeeneticToolkit.Collections.Enums.NoGroup') if grouping is not required.

 Inheritance [System.Object](https://docs.microsoft.com/en-us/dotnet/api/System.Object 'System.Object') &#129106; EnumCollection<T,TGroup>

 ### Example
-The following example demonstrates how to create an [EnumCollection&lt;T,TGroup&gt;](EnumCollection_T,TGroup_.md 'BeeneticToolkit.Collections.Enums.EnumCollection<T,TGroup>') without grouping:

 ```csharp
 public class PositionCollection : EnumCollection<Position, NoGroup> { }